evan-erdos/trail-of-cthulhu/story/act-3/index.md

 ---
 layout: act
 title:  Can You Hear the Waves?
-story:   0
-act:     3
 ---

 The PCs walk Moscow's streets, and are trailed by strange citizens.